nickcosmo/personal-site-v2/src/blog/Using Function Parameters with Conditional Types in Typescript.md

 A common scenario when building with Typescript is having a function that should conditionally return one of two different types from a function, while still getting Typescript's static typing benefits.
 You can always use `as`, but this can lead to errors in case logic from your function ever changes.

 This scenario can be solved by constructing a conditional type in Typescript.
-The concept itself is quite simple but becomes powerful when combined with querying data – which we will uncover towards the end of this post.
+The concept itself is quite simple but becomes powerful when combined with querying data, which we will uncover towards the end of this post.
 But first, a contrived example...

 ## A Basic Example